Stephan Freigang: Life and sports

 As a youth, Freigang ran long-distance races.
 As a 16-year-old he took part in 15 km runs.
-In 1986 he was fourth at the World Junior Championships in the 10,000 meter run and in the 20 km run.
+In 1986, he was fourth at the World Junior Championships in the 10,000 meter run and in the 20 km run.
 He ran his first marathon in 1987 with a time of 2 hours 14 min.
 34 sec.
 He sporting career was in question in 1989 after a bad motorcycle accident, but in 1990 he was once again one of the top German runners and took place in the September sporting event in Berlin and recorded a time of 28:05 in the 10,000, a result that was the best by a German that year.
 He won the Berlin Half Marathon in 1990 and 1992.

 At the 1992 Olympic games he planned to run the 10,000 meters, but he failed to qualify for the German team in that event.
 But with a marathon time of 2 hours 12 minutes in Palermo, December 1991, he was still able to join the Olympic team.
 The marathon at the games came to a dramatic end.
 He reached the stadium in third place, but was overtaken by Takeyuji Nakayama of Japan.
 Even so, he was able to overtake Nakayama to take the bronze.

 After his Olympic medal he had no further important results in international competitions.
 Freigang represented first LC Cottbus and trained with Dieter Bittermann.
-In 2002 he has represented SC DHfK Leipzig and has trained under Karl-Heinz Baumback and Dr. Thomas Prochnow.
-In 2005 he retired from sport.
-During his career he was 1.76 meters tall and weighed 65 kilograms.
+In 2002, he represented SC DHfK Leipzig and has trained under Karl-Heinz Baumback and Dr. Thomas Prochnow.
+In 2005, he retired from sport.
+During his career, he was 1.76 meters tall and weighed 65 kilograms.